-- Liability protection, to cover legal fees and expenses if someone is injured or their belongings are damaged on your property and you are found liable
+- Liability coverage: This coverage can pay for legal fees and expenses if someone is injured or their belongings are damaged on your property and you are found liable.

-- Additional living expenses (also called “loss of use”), to cover your costs of living in a hotel, meal expenses and more while your home is being repaired after a covered loss
+- Additional living expenses coverage: Also called “loss of use,” this coverage pays for your costs of living in a hotel, meal expenses and more while your home is being repaired after a covered loss.

-So, what is dwelling insurance?
-It is the first of these six components and is also referred to as “Coverage A” within the policy.
+So, what is dwelling coverage?
+It is the first of these six components and is also referred to as “coverage A” within a home policy.
 In general, it will cover damage from any of these causes:

 - Fire and smoke